getstation/tapas/web-extension-1/README.md

 ## Expectations
 Your implementation should match the following requirements:
 - Clicking the Extension icon should open the popup (already done in this boilerplate)
-- When the popup opens-up, it should increment a counter (named **C**) that will be available by any content script.
+- When the popup opens-up, it should increment a counter, **tied to the active Tab**
-Hint: store the data through the [background page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background)
+  - Hint: store the data through the [background page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background)
 - When navigating to any web page, its content must be replaced by the following value:
-`Popup opened <C> times`, with `<C>` being our **C** counter value.
+  - `Popup opened <C> times on this tab`, with `<C>` being our counter value
-- When the popup opens-up, if any page have the counter currently shown up, it's value should be updated in real-time.
+- When the popup opens-up, the counter on the current page should be updated in real-time
-**For this a solution involving a subscription mechanism is preferable**.
+  - **A subscription mechanism is preferable**
-- Bonus: Replace the global **C** counter by multiple counters, each tied to its own Tab. e.g If I have _Tab A_ and _Tab B_ opened, with _Tab A_ currently active, opening the popup should only increment the counter on _Tab A_ and keep _Tab B_ counter untouched.
+  - **Reloading the tab should not reset the counter**

 ## Preparation
 ```sh